 I write this reflection in response to an excellent comment by one of our readers, who goes under the alias “Loup.”
-You might want to first read his entire comment before continuing with this blog.
+You might want to first read his entire comment before continuing with this article.

 Welcome, Loup, to Eclectic Orthodoxy.
 Thank you for your excellent questions.